neondatabase/neon/docs/rfcs/025-generation-numbers.md

 after they have periodically checked the validity of their generation: this will slightly delay WAL trimming by whatever period we decide to make that control plane check-in.

+The `remote_consistent_lsn` advertised to a safekeeper is the value from _before_ the validation request to the control plane started, not the value at the time the pageserver receives a response.
+This will require an extra field internally to the pageserver, to store some "pending remote_consistent_lsn" that may be shared with the safekeeper after validation completes.

+The control plane remains unaware of `remote_consistent_lsn`: it only has to validate the freshness of generation numbers, thereby granting the pageserver permission to share the information with the safekeeper.

-When discussing correctness, read "deletion" as meaning both the deletion of remote objects, and publishing updates to remote_consistent_lsn.
+In subsequent sections and RFCs, when discussing correctness, read "deletion" as meaning both the deletion of remote objects, and publishing updates to remote_consistent_lsn.

 ### Index changes